lechmazur/elimination_game/README.md

 - **Grok 2 12-12**: "P5, on the other hand, has relied heavily on deception and broken promises."
 - **Grok 2 12-12**: "Choose integrity over manipulation."
 - **Grok 2 12-12**: "P8 has shown a more self-focused strategy, often prioritizing personal gain over collective well-being."

 - **Llama 3.1 405B**: "I'm open to coordinating votes with you, P5.
 I think targeting P2 could be beneficial, given their inconsistent approach and the potential for them to become a stronger threat if left unchecked."
 - **Llama 3.1 405B**: "I kindly ask the non-tied seats to consider my dedication and strategic mindset when re-voting."
 - **Llama 3.1 405B**: "My opponent, P1, has relied heavily on luck and coasting on others' efforts."
 - **Llama 3.1 405B**: "In contrast, my opponent has occasionally employed aggressive and confrontational tactics, which have led to unnecessary conflict and tension."
 - **Llama 3.1 405B**: "They seem overly focused on fairness, which could make them an easy target."
 - **Llama 3.1 405B**: "I stand before you today as a testament to resilience and strategic gameplay."

 - **Llama 3.3 70B**: "I've contributed to the elimination of weaker players."
 - **Llama 3.3 70B**: "I voted out P2 because our private conversations suggested a strong alliance, but given the game's dynamics and the need to make a move, eliminating a close partner could strategically benefit me in the long run by preventing them from turning against me or gaining too much power."
 - **Llama 3.3 70B**: "I'm voting out P2 because our alliance has run its course and I need to protect myself from potential threats in the remaining rounds."
 - **Llama 3.3 70B**: "I'm voting out P4 because our private conversations revealed a strategic alignment that, while useful, also made P4 aware of my own strategic thinking, potentially making them a threat to my progression in the game."

+- **Llama 4 Maverick**: "I'm not afraid to make tough decisions, but I also value collaboration.
+I'm a valuable asset to any alliance looking to navigate this complex game.
+Eliminating me weakens a strong partnership.
+Choose strategic strength, choose P1."

 - **Microsoft Phi-4**: "In contrast, P3 has shown a tendency to dominate conversations, often sidelining others' perspectives."
 - **Microsoft Phi-4**: "Hi P3, I'm energized by our partnership.
 Let's trust and adapt seamlessly to any challenges.
 Our unified strategy is our key to victory.
 Let's dominate this round and emerge as champions! 🌟 Ready to conquer!"
 - **Microsoft Phi-4**: "By disrupting existing blocs, we can gain a strategic advantage.
 I'm particularly interested in understanding how P2 and P3 are positioning themselves and how we can leverage this to our benefit."